The Beginning – 1978-1996

-The word Taliban means student in Arabic, and leaders of the movement were and are exclusively clerics, a majority of them not well educated in religion and not well educated in non-religious subjects either.
-All are noted for religious zealotry, links to terrorist groups, including Al Qaeda, drug trafficking, and abhorrence of modern values and symbols.
-Many lack experience of the pre-war diverse culture of Afghanistan, having grown up in the all-male madrassas with women as only a remote presence in their lives.
+The word Taliban means students in Pashto, and leaders of the movement were and are exclusively clerics, a majority of them not well educated in religion or non-religious subjects.
+All are noted for religious zealotry, links to terrorist groups such as Al Qaeda, drug trafficking, and abhorrence of modern values and symbols.
+Many lack experience of the pre-war diverse culture of Afghanistan, having grown up in the all-male madrassas with women only existing as a remote presence in their lives.

 With Pakistan’s generous cash support and training, the Taliban expanded its reach throughout Afghanistan, partly by denouncing corruption and took control of Kabul in September 1996.

-As the Taliban regime collapsed and their leaders fled to Pakistan during the U.S. invasion and began to regroup there.
+As the Taliban regime collapsed, their leaders fled to Pakistan and began to regroup.
 U.S. officials made little public effort to stop them or to deter Pakistani support, evidently believing the Taliban was finished as a relevant force.
-But they evolved into a destructive war machine with further help from Pakistan, Iran, China, and Russia, waging unconventional and violent attacks from 2002-2021 in Afghanistan and portraying itself as a nationalist and religious movement to once again oust an invading force and to oust the Afghan Islamic Republic government.
+But they evolved into a destructive war machine with further help from Pakistan, Iran, China, and Russia, waging unconventional and violent attacks from 2002-2021 in Afghanistan.
+In an attempt to gather support, it portrayed itself as a nationalist and religious movement to once again oust an invading force the Afghan Islamic Republic government.

-The Trump Administration sought a peace deal with the Taliban and excluded the Afghan Republic’s representatives from all aspects of the peace talks between the US and the Taliban.
+The Trump Administration sought a peace deal with the Taliban excluding the Afghan Republic’s representatives from all aspects of the negotiation.

 The Taliban Today – August 15, 2021 to Present